 401(k) plans are generally preferred by business owners looking to reduce their company’s taxable revenue and income.

-Both of these plans, along with 403(b) plans, can be rolled into other types of plans.
-In addition, both of these plans have annual contribution limits, established by the government, that tend to rise gradually with inflation.
+Both plans, along with 403(b) plans, can be rolled into other types of plans.
+In addition, these plans have annual contribution limits, established by the government, that tend to rise gradually with inflation.

 Finally, a 401(k) Plan will generally be selected by a business owner, for the increased tax sheltering opportunities this type of plan provides, primarily through much larger contributions than an IRA allows.